 With a clinic close by in Old Street, David Canevaro has developed an enviable reputation for first class Pilates services.
 It’s ideal for anyone who is concerned about their health, wellbeing and lifestyle choices.

-If you are planning on joining classes for Pilates near Liverpool Street, London Osteopathy is the right place to begin.
+If you are planning on joining classes for Pilates near Liverpool Street, London Osteopathy and Pilates is the right place for you.

-How Pilates Classes in Liverpool Street Revolutionized the Healthcare Industry?
+How Pilates Classes in Liverpool Street Revolutionised the Healthcare Industry?

-- Joseph Pilates was a ‘self-defence trainer’ at the Scotland Yard and developed the practice during the time of World War I. He used to train his fellow inmates at the police training school using minimal equipment.
+- Joseph Pilates was a ‘self-defence trainer’ at the Scotland Yard and developed the practice during World War I. He used to train his colleagues at the police training school using minimal equipment.

-- As times evolved, Pilates engaged other methods of physical fitness, hence developing a new form curing people of their injuries.
+- As time moved on, Pilates engaged other methods of physical fitness, hence developing a new form curing people of their injuries.
 Joseph Pilates introduced various “apparatus” offering people the ability to strengthen their body and mind.